chriszarate/sheetrock/README.md

 applied in the spreadsheet.
 It’s usually a bit wacky, so take care when enabling this option.

+## Caching

+On large spreadsheets (~5000 rows), the performance of Google’s API when using `sql` queries can be sluggish and, in some cases, can severely affect the responsiveness of your application.
+At this point, consider caching the responses for reuse.
+* Sheetrock provides a way to reuse manually cached data.
+It accepts a second parameter of response data to be used instead of making an API request (e.g., `$('#table').sheetrock(options, cachedResponse);`).
+Make sure you pass an object and not a JSON string.
+* If you need to change the Google API endpoint—maybe because you want to use a caching proxy—that’s at `$.fn.sheetrock.server`.

 ## Tips and troubleshooting

 * Sheetrock sometimes outputs useful information to the browser console, including options validation problems and warnings and errors reported by Google’s API.
 * At any time, you can find the number of outstanding AJAX requests in `$.fn.sheetrock.working`.
 * You can also latch onto the most recent jQuery promise via `$.fn.sheetrock.promise`.
 Make sure you return a promise so that Sheetrock can continue to chain off of it.
-* On large spreadsheets (~5000 rows), the performance of Google’s API when using `sql` queries can be sluggish and, in some cases, can severely affect the responsiveness of your application.
-At this point, consider caching the responses for reuse (see below).
-* If you need to change the Google API endpoint—maybe because you want to use a caching proxy— that’s at `$.fn.sheetrock.server`.
-* Sheetrock will also accept a second parameter of response data to be used instead of making an API request.
-Make sure you pass an object and not a JSON string.
-This is an easy way to manually reuse cached data.

 ## Projects using Sheetrock